umass-compsci-220/public-materials/resources/homework/ENVIRONMENT.md

 Before taking this course, you will need to download various pieces of software.
 This document will guide you through that process in a beginner-friendly manner.
 If you have any issues configuring your system, please seek help as soon as possible.
 You have the internet, office hours, and Campuswire at your disposal.

-After you finish installing all the necessary components, you can visit the [editing guide](./EDITING.md#opening-an-assignment-in-vscode) to open a practice assignment.

 ## Getting Started

 **0. (Optional) Install Windows Subsystem for Linux**